 Meet Some of Our Volunteers

-In this section, we introduce you to some of our volunteers, their thoughts on the arboretum and why they choose to dedicate their time to the arboretum.
+In this section, we introduce you to some of our volunteers, their thoughts on the arboretum and why they choose to dedicate their time here.

 “Nothing feels better than to wake up in the winter and go outside,” says Arboretum volunteer Susan Kukle.
 “It’s that fresh feeling you get--you’re just so glad you did it.”
 A longtime resident of the Mountain Top, Susan is drawn to the Arboretum year-round, even on the chilliest of days.
 “It’s a sanctuary where you can experience the peaceful quietness of winter and witness the seasonal changes, the period of rest, the expanded views of the mountains through the trees.”
 Susan has been volunteering at the Arboretum since 2018 and has been visiting the property for thirty years since its very earliest days as a project of the Ahrens family.
 She remembers when all the stately trees now in the West Meadow were just little saplings.
 “I’m a member and volunteer here because of the staff, the thoughtfully planned spaces and the educational questions it evokes.”
 Intrigued by all plants, mushrooms and most recently lichen, Susan brings an artist’s eye to the diverse lights, sounds and textures at the Arboretum.
 She invites others to volunteer for “the love of our community, to stretch our minds and legs and to learn to appreciate and treat each other and our earth with sanctity.”